-In his famous essay "The Dissemination of Culture: A Model with Local Convergence and Global Polarization," Robert Axelrod presented a model of social interaction and its impact on culture.
+In his essay "The Dissemination of Culture: A Model with Local Convergence and Global Polarization," Robert Axelrod presented a model of social interaction and its impact on culture.
 Culture is thought of as a discrete list of numerical attributes, which we might consider as "issue positions" on public policies, preferred political parties, or any other judgment.
 One of the most interesting issues he raises is the possibility that, over the long run, the natural processes of human interaction will homogenize the culture.
-All individuals will have the same cultural attributes most of the time.
 Over the long run, nobody will interact with anybody who is even slightly different from them.
-Under some conditions, the model leads to the conclusion that all people will have the same opinion about everything.
+Under many conditions, all individuals will have the same opinion about everything.
 Under other conditions, social opinion is not completely homogenized, but the citizens are divided into completely homogeneous and totally distinct subgroups, and none of the members of one group interact with the members of any other group.

 We have some concern about this "homogenization prediction," partly for empirical reasons and partly for normative reasons.
-On the empirical side, recent studies have turned up evidence of sustained diversity within interpersonal networks (Huckfeldt, Johnson, and Sprague, Forthcoming).
+On the empirical side, studies have turned up evidence of sustained diversity within interpersonal networks (see, for example, Huckfeldt, Johnson, and Sprague, Forthcoming).
 On the normative side, this model has the implication that interaction does erase all differences.
 People who are concerned about the survival of ways of life that are in the minority might be led to radical policy prescriptions.
 For example, one might argue in favor of segregation, or cultural apartheid, as the only way to preserve diversity on the aggregate social level.
 We find this contention to be rather discouraging, and therefore we wish to re-examine the culture model.

 Our approach takes the following steps.
 First, we describe the original Axelrod model and our software implementation of it.
 Second, we consider variants of the model which alter the model's assumptions about the way people select each other for interaction.
-Finally, we consider variants of the model in which the assumptions about individual
+Finally, we consider variants of the model in which the assumptions about individual decision making and the way in which people adjust their opinions in light of divergent input.